railwayapp/nixpacks/docs/pages/docs/configuration/file.md

 # {% $markdoc.frontmatter.title %}

-Nixpacks has **experimental** support for specifying build configuration in a `nixpacks.toml` or `nixpacks.json` file.
+Nixpacks supports specifying build configuration in a `nixpacks.toml` or `nixpacks.json` file.
 The config will automatically be used if one of these files is found in the app root.
 Otherwise, the file can be specified with the `--config <file>` flag or with the `NIXPACKS_CONFIG_FILE` environment variable.

 The contents of this file can contain a full build plan, which means that every aspect of the build can be customized.
 An example config looks something like: